fosslight/fosslight-guide-en/scanner/README.md

 ## 📋 Prerequisite
 1. FOSSLight Scanner needs a Python 3.8+.
 2. To use the function to extract OSS information (OSS Name, OSS Version, License) from Binary DB, see the [database setting guide](etc/binary_db.md).
-3. (Only for windows) Install Microsoft Build Tools from https://visualstudio.microsoft.com/en/vs/older-downloads/ > Redistributables packages and Build Tools.
+3. (Only for windows) Install Microsoft Build Tools (Microsoft Visual C++ 14.0+) from [https://visualstudio.microsoft.com/en/vs/older-downloads](https://visualstudio.microsoft.com/visual-cpp-build-tools)/

 ## 🎉 How to install
 It can be installed using pip3.
 It is recommended to install it in the [python 3.8 + virtualenv](etc/guide_virtualenv.md) environment.